 - 1. The Applicant enters the priority office, IP type, priority application number, priority application filing date, and DAS access code.
 All fields are mandatory. - 2.
 The system validates the information given and checks to see whether a priority document with the corresponding data is available. - 3.
-If there are any errors, the system gives the applicant the opportunity to correct the data. - If the data correctly matches a registered priority document, the system associates that document with the WIPO account.
-A document can only be associated with one WIPO account.
+If there are any errors, the system gives the applicant the opportunity to correct the data. - 4.
+If the data correctly matches a registered priority document, the system associates that document with the WIPO account.
+A document can only be associated with multiple WIPO accounts to manage situations where there are multiple applicants for one application.

-- If a document is already associated with another WIPO account, the system does not allow it to be associated to a new account.
-This also means that an access code would be used once only and then become unusable by anyone else. - Support will be provided by the IB to deal with conflict resolutions and identify abusive use of the Access Code by an unauthorized person. - The provisioning and management of WIPO account is served by another WIPO online service which is not part of DAS.
+- In principle, any users of the Applicant Portal can associate the priority document with his account as long as he gives the correct access code.
+The DAS 2.0 Applicant Portal does not provide access to confidential document content or data.
+In this context, the new access code is considered as a kind of check digit rather than a password control code used to manage access authorizations to priority documents as it is in DAS 1.0.
+Support will be provided by the IB to deal with conflict resolutions and identify abusive use of the Access Code by an unauthorized person. - The provisioning and management of WIPO account is served by another WIPO online service which is not part of DAS and is available at the URL https://pct.wipo.int/wipoaccounts/ePCT/public/register.jsf.
 The password used for each WIPO account is to be defined by the applicant and it is different from the access code, including its formats.
 Details of the WIPO account are visible after login.
 In particular, it includes a public customer ID which uniquely identifies the account and which can be shared with other business partners by the account holder.
 How the account holders notify each other of their ID is to be communicated outside DAS (e.g. through email).